 3. Gingerbread Fudge

-I love the idea to cover the bottom of any Christmas themed cookie cutters with foil and pour a little bit of the fudge mixture into each one.
+I love the idea to cover the bottom of any Christmas-themed cookie cutters with foil and pour a little bit of the fudge mixture into each one.
 Let them chill and wrap to make a cute homemade gift.
 Here's the recipe.
-Don't forget to store in an airtight container!
+Don't forget to store this delicious fudge in an airtight container!